Northern Cape Tourist AttractionsThe Richtersveld Cultural and Botanical Landscape

-Recently inscribed as one of the eight South African World Heritage Sites, the Richtersveld Cultural and Botanical Landscape is a remarkable mountainous desert in the north-west of the country that is uniquely owned and managed by the Nama community, descendents of the Khoi-Khoi people.
+Inscribed as one of the eight South African World Heritage Sites in June 2007, the Richtersveld Cultural and Botanical Landscape is a remarkable mountainous desert in the north-west of the country that is uniquely owned and managed by the Nama community, descendents of the Khoi-Khoi people.
 It is a land of extreme temperatures characterised by a harsh, dry landscape.

 What is exceptional, both in South African and international terms, is that the community that runs the landscape has chosen to dedicate it to conservation.
 Up until recently the Nama had little to show for themselves.
 Their ancestors were pushed further and further north of the Western and Northern Cape - their land of origin - until only a few years ago when the Richtersveld area was returned to their ownership under the country’s land restitution programme.